Fees and Insurance

 My standard fee is $150 for individual per 50 minute session, $180 couples and $200 for families.
 I have limited reduced fee sliding scale slots available.
 Fee will vary for longer sessions, special counseling session packages and groups.

 Reduced fee slots are available for MFT Trainee and Intern BBS required personal therapy hours.

 Do you take insurance?

 The confidentiality of your therapy sessions is one of the most important parts of the process.
 Insurance providers require, at times, detailed information about a diagnosis and our work together.
-As such, I have chosen to be an out-of-network provider.
+As such, I have chosen to be an out-of-network provider for most insurances.
 This means that your covered amount may be less than with an in-network provider.
 I can still provide you with a bill for your insurance, but, for the most part, I do not have to report as much about our therapy as an in-network provider is required to submit.